Ritz Center 16

 9 people favorited this theater

-This theater opened as the Ritz 12 in September 1996 as part of a shopping strip with a 1,200 space parking lot.
+This theater opened as the Ritz 12 on September 22, 1996 as part of a shopping strip with a 1,200 space parking lot.
 Both theater and shopping stip were owned by the Ritz Theaters of Philadelphia, arthouse film exhibitors.
 The Ritz 12 cost 7-million dollars to construct.
 The huge 5,000 square feet lobby was designed to recall a European hotel lobby, and included a lounge, a cafe and a concession area.
 Concessions included espresso, cappuccino, cafe au lait, and pastries.
 The hall leading to the auditoriums was adorned with portraits of dozens of renowned film makers.
 The auditoriums seating capacitys ranged from 187 to 437 people, with the largest two auditoriums sporting very large 40 feet wide screens.
 All auditoriums were built with digital surround sound, luxury seats, and what was referred to in 1996 as ‘terraced seating’ and explained as a 16 foot drop from back to front (as compared to the four foot drop in most theaters) for excellent sight-lines.

 Four auditoriums were added later and the theatre was renamed the Ritz 16.